 When using essential oils around cats, keep in mind that their sense of smell is incredibly sensitive.
 Watch for signs that may indicate that you’ve used too much and dilute immediately with a good massage oil or even a cooking oil.
 Water will not adequately dilute essential oils!

 Signs of “too much” include: squinting eyes, confusion, extreme sleepiness, disorientation, vomiting, acting drunk or unusually violent.

-For cats, HYDROSOLS of LAVENDER or NEROLI are highly recommended (Veterinary Aromatherapy, Nelly Grosjean).
-Hydrosols contain essential oils in suspension (unlike merely adding drops of oil to water where they float).
-Even oils not recommended for internal use because of potential toxicity (see above) can be safely used as a hydrosol internally and externally with cats, including pregnant, nursing and infants.
+For cats, Lavender or Neroil Hydrolat are highly recommended (Veterinary Aromatherapy, Nelly Grosjean).
+Hydrolats contain essential oils in suspension (unlike merely adding drops of oil to water where they float).
+Even oils not recommended for internal use because of potential toxicity (see above) can be safely used as a hydrolat internally and externally with cats, including pregnant, nursing and infants.
 The standard dose for an animal of 110 pounds is 3-4 tablespoons hydrosol per quart of water.
 Adjust the proportions to suit the weight.
 Grosjean says, “It should be remembered that frequent doses repeated during the course of the day will be more effective than one strong dose once a day.”

 According to Grosjean, essential oils for:

 Respiratory issues work well through a diffuser – let the diffuser run between one and two hours per day (cycle on and off with a timer)

 Sedatives or tonics – internally or applied topically

 Dip the cat’s flea comb in a mixture of water and a few drops of Cedarwood or Pine essential oil, and then brush your cat thoroughly.